apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authorization/bestpractices.md

 Default authorization in Oak allows to limit the effect of invidual JCR access control entries by means of restrictions.
 See section [Restriction Management](restriction.html) for the built-in restrictions and instructions on how to plug custom restrictions into the security setup.
+But be aware of the potential performance impact of any additional evaluation.

 #### Leverage a custom authorization model